RAPTOR: A Foundation Policy for Quadrotor Control: Materials and Methods

-The teachers observe the states fully $\mathbf{o}_\text{teacher} = \{\mathbf{p}, \mathbf{R}(\mathbf{q}), \mathbf{v}, \boldsymbol\omega, \mathbf{a}_{t-1}, \boldsymbol\omega_m\}$.
+The teachers observe the states fully $\mathbf{o}_\text{teacher} = \{\mathbf{p}, \mathbf{R}(\mathbf{q}), \mathbf{v}, \boldsymbol\omega, \mathbf{a}_{t-1}, \boldsymbol\omega_m, \mathbf{f}_{\text{ext}}\}$.

-We train using a position control objective where the quadrotor is initialized in a random state (e.g., up to $90^\circ$ tilt) and the policy has to navigate it back to the origin with zero yaw while also minimizing linear/angular velocity and action changes.
+We train using a position control objective where the quadrotor is initialized in a random state (for example, up to $90^\circ$ tilt) and the policy has to navigate it back to the origin with zero yaw while also minimizing linear/angular velocity and action changes.
 To prepare the policy for trajectory tracking, we also train with the objective of tracking a relatively slow trajectory sampled from a second-order Langevin process.
-The Supplementary Materials \cite{methods} contain additonal details about the motivation for and the implementation of the distribution over reference trajectories.
+The Supplementary Materials \cite{methods} contain additional details about the motivation for and the implementation of the distribution over reference trajectories.